aws/aws-cdk/docs/src/tools.rst

       --context, -c        Add contextual string parameter.                  [array] --plugin, -p         Name or path of a node package that extend the CDK features.
-Can be specified multiple times         [array] --rename             Rename stack name if different then the one defined in the cloud executable                             [string]
+Can be specified multiple times         [array] --rename             Rename stack name if different from the one defined in the cloud executable                             [string]
       --trace              Print trace for stack warnings                  [boolean] --strict             Do not construct stacks with warnings           [boolean]